Page 1: Biography

 Ngai Tahu leader; teacher, broadcaster, concert party producer

-This biography, written by Angela Ballara and Riki Te Mairaki Pitama, was first published in the Dictionary of New Zealand Biography, vol 5, 2000, and updated in January, 2002.
+This biography, written by Angela Ballara and Riki Te Mairaki Pitama, was first published in the Dictionary of New Zealand Biography in 2000, and updated in January, 2002.

 Te Aritaua Pitama was born on 23 February 1906 at Tuahiwi, a Maori settlement north of Kaiapoi, the eldest of 12 children of Wereta Tainui Pitama, also known as Te Ruapohatu or ‘Stone’ Pitama, and his wife, Te Hauraraka Anipi Manakore Maaka.
 His father, a native agent and farmer who became the founding chairman of the first Ngaitahu Trust Board, was of Ngai Te Ruahikihiki, Ngai Tuahuriri, Ngai Te Rakiamoa and other hapu of Ngai Tahu; his mother’s family came from Moeraki and Murihiku, intermarried communities of Ngai Tahu and Ngati Mamoe.
 Te Aritaua sometimes identified himself as Ngati Hinematua, his mother’s main hapu.